forestryio/create-static-site/packages/static-scripts/README.md

 # static-scripts

-Scripts to help develop, test, and build Static Sites.
+Scripts to help develop, test, and build static sites.